Archive for November, 2008

 Creating a Scraper for Multiple URLs Using Regular Expressions

-Wednesday, November 19th, 2008NOTE: This tutorial was created using version 0.8.2.
-The Scraper Editor interface has changed in version 0.8.9.
+NOTE: This tutorial was created using version 0.8.2.
+The Scraper Editor interface has changed a long time ago.
 More features were included and some controls now have a new name.
-We will update the tutorials as soon as the interface for the Pro version is completely stabilized.
-We are sorry for the inconvenience.
-In the meantime, the following should still be a good way to get acquainted with scrapers.
+The following can still be a good complement to get acquainted with scrapers.
 The Sraper Editor can now be found in the ‘Scrapers’ view instead of ‘Source’ but the principle remains funamentally the same.

 In this example we’ll redo the scraper from the previous lesson using Regular Expressions.
 This will allow us to create a more precise scraper, which we can then apply to many URLs.
 When working with RegExps you can always reference a list of basic expressions and a tutorial by selecting ‘Help’ in the menu bar.